On a variant of the Grothendieck inequality and estimates on tensor product norms: Introduction

-The inequality \eqref{GI} is famously called the Grothendieck inequality.
-Another equivalent formulation (a very similar statement appears in \cite{HandbookI}) of the Grothendieck inequality, among many others is in \cite{RKS}: For any $n\in\mathbb N,$ there exists positive constant $K$, independent of $n$, such that
+Inequality \eqref{GI} is called the Grothendieck inequality.
+Another equivalent formulation (a very similar statement appears in \cite{HandbookI}) of the Grothendieck inequality, among many others, is in \cite{RKS}: For any $m,n\in\mathbb N$ and $A=(a_{ij})_{1\leqslant i\leqslant m,1\leqslant j\leqslant n},$ there exists a positive constant $K$ such that